United Kingdom

 Est. $13K–$30K / IG post

-His flagship channel crossed the 1-billion-view mark, a first for any creator-led golf channel.
-Across the wider Rick Shiels Media network, total views exceed 1.1 billion with over 150 million hours watched.
+His flagship channel crossed the 1-billion-view milestone — a first for any creator-led golf channel.
+Across the wider Rick Shiels Media network, total views exceed 1.1 billion with over 150 million hours of watch time.

 The YouTube golf tournament, organised by Barstool Sports and Bob Does Sports, aired across October and November 2025 and generated over 25 million views online.